Authorized jail and prison officials screen mail, and record suspects’ phone calls.

 - While incarcerated, authorized persons are permitted to use legal methods to open, read, and monitor mail.

 Seemingly innocent statements can be used against you to prosecute pending or future charges.
 There are a number of reasons for this.
-Police and prosecution are not just looking for states that implicate persons in a crime.
-They may also want to use a statement to illustrate inconsistencies in a person’s testimony that could challenge their credibility.
+Police and prosecution are not just looking for statements that implicate a suspect in a crime.
+They can also use it to challenge the credibility of a witness.

 Refraining from discussing your case with others not only protects your rights, but it helps others to avoid being subpoenaed for questioning about statements you made to them.
 Therefore, you should only discuss details of your case with your criminal defense attorney, or while they are present.
 Failing to do so, will strengthen the prosecution’s case against you, which could result in a swift and harsh conviction.

 How do I invoke my right to remain silent?

 To invoke your right to remain silent you must communicate your intentions.
 This can be done verbally, in writing, electronically or in any way that clearly indicates that you wish to invoke your right to remain silent.
 Simple remaining silent is not enough, and can result in the perception that you are being uncooperative.